SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO Nexus.md

 The page also contains the following buttons:

 - **VTP Authentication**: Displays a page containing the **VTP Authentication** **table**.
 The table shows the authentication information of VTP for the local system.
-- **VTP Management Domain**: Displays a page containing the **VTP VLAN Management Domain table**.This table shows information on the management domains for the local system.
+- **VTP Management Domain**: Displays a page containing the **VTP VLAN Management Domain table**.
+This table shows information on the management domains for the local system.
 - **VTP Statistics**: Displays a page with the **VTP Statistics** **table**.
 - **VTP Edit Control**: Displays a page that contains the **VTP Edit Control** **table**.
 This table allows you to control the editing of the VLANs for a particular management domain.
 - **VTP VLAN Membership:** Displays a page with the **VLAN Membership** **table**.